13+ Death Card Meanings: Upright, Reversed, Love & More

 Sometimes this card can represent a very sudden change, which is also one of the elements that cause people to fear this card.
 Change can be scary, especially when we have grown accustomed to our own comfort zone.
 Some of us also really hate endings of any kind, it can be hard to let go.
 But change can also be exciting, positive and beneficial.
 The deadwood needs to be cleared to allow opportunities to grow and flourish.

 The card prior to this, The Hanged Man taught us how to look inwards and take time to pause, the Death card teaches us now is time for movement and change, it is time to say goodbye to this phase in life.

-What does the upright Death card mean in a love reading?
+What does the Death card mean for your love life?

 If single, this card can mean you need to make some changes to beliefs and behaviours, and you may need to be more open to change and transformation for the right type of love to enter your life.

-What does the upright Death card mean in a health reading?
+What does the Death card mean for your health?

 In a health spread, again this card very, very rarely means actual physical death.
 This card can relate to health matters and ways to approach healing.
 If your health has been poor, this card can indicate there will be a change in your treatment, or advise you to be open to other treatments.
 It can also mean a radical change is needed for your overall day to day wellbeing.